Deploy Next.js App on Seenode | Next.js Hosting & Deployment Guide

 Configure Build & Start

-seenode will detect a Node.js project.
+seenode detects a Node.js project.
 Configure:

 - Build Command: npm ci && npm run build